AIRI-Institute/Cross_Transfer_Learning/README.md

 __Question B: Transfer learning between Italian and Turinese__

 This is an interesting direction, but we didn't consider it in this work.
-We believe that transfer learning across languages and their dialects is promising for gaining linguistic insights.
+We believe that transfer learning between languages and their dialects is promising for gaining linguistic insights.
 As both Italian and Turinese are well-resourced, it is possible to conduct experiments in this area.